-Beside the already mentioned non-trivial checks of the obtained result the agreement with the large N limit calculations for GN models [16, 17, 18, 19, 20, 21, 22, 23] was ensured.
-Further, the Yukawa coupling free terms reproduce the well known results of the $\phi^4$ theory at four loops, which are nowadays text book results (see for e.g. [47]).
-For a recent progress in $\phi^4$ theory at the six loop level see Ref.
-[48].
+Beside the already mentioned non-trivial checks of the obtained result the agreement with the large N limit calculations for GN models $[16-24]^2$ was ensured.
+Further, the Yukawa coupling free terms reproduce the well known results of the φ^4 theory at four loops, which are nowadays text book results (see for e.g. [43]).
+For recent six and seven loop results in the φ^4 theory see Refs.
+[44-46].